eldk/wrapdown/README.md

-wrap text around floated DIV on desktop, put unfloated div under text on mobile (Breakpoint at 991.98px).
+Wrap text around floated DIV on desktop, put unfloated div under text on mobile (Breakpoint at 991.98px).
 Fluid.

 Responsive - Menu is pulled down on mobile, tablet - Text is wrap around floated div when Desktop.